bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transition Delay</h4>

-On top of declaring the transition property, duration, and timing function, you can also set a delay with the transition-delay property.
+<p>On top of declaring the transition property, duration, and timing
+function, you can also set a delay with the transition-delay property.
 The delay sets a time value, seconds or milliseconds, that determines how long a transition should be stalled before executing.
-As with all other transition properties, to delay numerous transitions, each delay can be declared as comma separated values.
+As with all other transition properties, to delay numerous transitions, each delay can be declared as comma separated values.</p>

 <details>
   <summary>CSS</summary>